holohup/trademan-1.0-alpha-public/README.md

 - **/stop** - stops all currently running tasks
 - **/cancel** - cancels all active orders, including stop-orders
 - **/tasks** - returns currently running tasks
+- **/nuke [ticker] [sum]** - places stop orders for the ticker, splitting sum into four: current price, 99% of current price, 95% of current price and 93% of current price, like in Art Cashin's formula

 ## Plans for the future